GRCDEV/ArduSim/help/development.md

 * `FlightMode getFlightMode(int)`.
 This method provides the current flight mode of the multicopter.
 * `boolean isFlying(int)`.
 It reports whether the multicopter is flying or not (on the ground and engines off).
-* `Quintet<Long, Point2D.Double, Double, Double, Double> getData(int)`.
+* `Quintet<Long, UTMCoordinates, Double, Double, Double> getData(int)`.
 This method gives the most up-to-date data received from the flight controller, including coordinates, speed, acceleration and the moment when they were received from the flight controller.
-* `Point2D.Double getUTMLocation(int)`.
+* `UTMCoordinates getUTMLocation(int)`.
 It provides only the current UTM coordinates.
 * `GeoCoordinates getGeoLocation(int)`.
 In this case, it provides the current geographic coordinates (latitude and longitude).
+* `Location2D getLocation(int)`.
+It provides both the UTM, and the geographic coordinates.
-* `Point3D[] getLastKnownUTMLocations(int)`.
+* `UTMCoordinates[] getLastKnownUTMLocations(int)`.
 This function gives the last known locations of the UAV, starting with the older.
 * `double getZRelative(int)`.
 It provides the current relative altitude over the home location.
 * `double getZ(int)`.
 It provides the current absolute altitude over the sea level.
 * `double getSpeed(int)`.
 This method gives the current flight speed.
-* `Triplet<Double, Double, Double> getSpeeds(int)`.
+* `double[] getSpeeds(int)`.
 In this case, the current flight speed for the three cartesian axes is provided.
 * `double getPlannedSpeed(int)`.
 This method provides the maximum flying speed used by the flight controller.
 In a mission, it is the constant speed it will follow through a straight line, and in GUIDED flight mode it is the maximum speed adopted by the flight controller while executing commands.
 * `double getHeading(int)`.
 This method gives the current yaw or heading of the multicopter.
 * `void setWaypointReachedListener(WaypointReachedListener)`.
 Any Class can implement *WaypointReachedListener.java*, as *mbcap.logic.BeaconingThread* does.
 Then, using this method, that Class would be able to apply some logic each time the flight controller detects that a waypoint has been reached.
 It is useful for UAVs that follow a planned mission.